Christian Walker Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

+- Rockies pitchers combine to give up 71 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Kauffmann (0-2) gets the start for the Rockies, his third of the season.
+- Freeland (4-5) takes the mound for the Rockies in his 12th start of the season.
+He's put together a 3.86 ERA in 58 1/3 innings pitched, with 42 strikeouts.

-- In his most recent time out on Thursday, the righty threw 4 1/3 innings against the Miami Marlins, giving up five earned runs while surrendering six hits.
+- His most recent appearance came on Thursday against the Miami Marlins, when the lefty went five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.